allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

    clearml-data list --id 8b68686a4af040d081027ba3cf6bbca6
    ```

-   And we see that our changes have been made! `new_data.txt` has been added, and `dancing.jpg` has been removed.
+   And see that the changes have been made! `new_data.txt` has been added, and `dancing.jpg` has been removed.

    ```
    file name                                                        | size       | hash